 - Add the dry ingredients to the batter, and whisk the batter until just combined.
 Do not over mix the batter.

-- Pour into two 18-20cm (7-8 inch) greased pans, and bake at 180C (356F) for 25 minutes or until a toothpick comes out clean from the center of the cake.
+- Pour into two 8 inch greased pans, and bake at 350°F (180°C) for 25 minutes or until a toothpick comes out clean from the center of the cake.
 The small your pan is, the higher your cake will be.

 - And finally, make the cream cheese frosting by creaming the cream cheese with the sugar.
 If you want your frosting to be firmer, feel free to add some butter.
 You could also add flavors to your cream cheese frosting, for example, vanilla bean paste or ground cinnamon.

 You can make this cake 2-3 days ahead, store in the fridge and frost before serving.
 Because this cake is soft moist, expect it to become a bit too soft and moist on day 3.
 Or you could bake it, freeze it for up to 2 months.
 It will stay soft and moist, but once you take it out of the freezer, defrost it completely in the fridge overnight or at room temperature and only then frost it and serve.